nackjaylor/formatting_tips-tricks/README.md

 In the `matlab/` directory of this repository, you will find default plotting functions to help make your figures nice.
 At the start of every MATLAB session, we suggest you run `startup_plotting.m` to change the default color scheme and set label fonts to LaTeX.
 After creating a plot, you can run the `formatNice()` function to automatically change the font size and linewidth of all objects in the figure to a value of your choosing.
 This function will also set the plot background style.
 Alternatively, the standalone file and function `FormatFigure()` can be used after plotting to achieve a similar result.

 ![matlab fig](matlab/demo.png)

+In the `python/` folder you will find a `format_figures.py` module with a `startup_plotting` function to achieve similar defaults.
+Note here that in order to do LaTeX formatting, you will need an installed LaTeX distribution (TeXlive for those on Linux is a great option!).

 ### No Screenshots of Figures or Photos of Screens
 As per the title - don't do it.